-Dental sedation can enable a wider range of patients to receive the dental care they need, and achieve their oral health and cosmetic goals.
-Dr. Doroshenko is certified in the administration of oral conscious sedation.
-Our dentists in Baltimore, MD can provide anxious and fearful patients a solution that makes their dental visit more pleasant and relaxing.
+Dental sedation can help patients to receive the dental care they need and achieve their oral health and cosmetic goals.
+Dr. Andrey Doroshenko is certified to administer oral conscious sedation.

 What is oral conscious sedation?

-Typically administered in pill form, oral conscious sedation will suppress a part of the nervous system associated with anxiety and pain.
-While sedated, patients are able to feel relaxed and pain-free while still responsive and in control of their bodies.
+While sedated, patients can feel relaxed and pain-free while still responsive and in control of their bodies.
 Conscious sedation is often referred to as “twilight” sedation.

 How does “sleep dentistry” work?

-Before your procedure we will ensure that you are comfortable and pain free, relaxing in the dentist’s chair.
+Before your procedure, we will ensure you are comfortable and pain-free, relaxing in the dentist’s chair.
 When your treatment is complete, we will escort you to the waiting room, and you will leave with your designated driver.
-It will take several hours for the sedative to completely wear off, so plan on spending the rest of the day relaxing at home or in the care of a relative or friend.

 We offer the option of dental sedation for a range of reasons:

-What To Do Before Dental Sedation
+What To Do Before Sedation Dentistry Treatment in Baltimore, MD

 Sedation Dentistry FAQs